My Lovely Sam Soon: Reception

 Some critics believe its huge success was due to the show's focus on the life of a single woman in her late twenties.
 Particularly, the heroine's chubby physical appearance and frank, flawed yet lovable personality broke long-held Korean drama stereotypes, greatly increasing its popularity due to its resonance with many Koreans.

 Ratings

-In the table below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

-Soundtrack
+Original soundtrack

 The My Lovely Sam-soon soundtrack was released on June 18, 2005.
 Korean electronica band Clazziquai contributed two songs to the soundtrack: "Be My Love" and "She Is", the former of which became the show's theme song.
 The show's popularity brought the group increased media and public attention.